-A single-page application (SPA) is a web application or web site that fits on a single web page to provide a more fluid user experience similar to a desktop application.
+A single-page application (SPA) is a web application or web site that fits on a single web page to provide a more fluid user experience, similar to a desktop application.

 time on site

 All referring page and page URL variables are automatically passed to an mbox whenever the page with the mbox is viewed by any visitor.
-These URL variables are then available to use through the for display targeting or segment filters in reports.
+These URL variables are then available to use through display targeting or segment filters in reports.